Assisted Living Managers Training Course

 You are able to reschedule any course for which you have registered without penalty.

 You will typically receive your certificate of completion within 2 business days of receipt of course work.

 Not all Assisted Living Manager Training courses are Equal

 Our course meets the State of Texas training requirements

 without additional travel and hotel expenses

 Fact: Texas requires an 8-hour course covering the Licensing Standards for Assisted Living Facilities handbook within the first 90-days of employment as an Assisted Living Manager.

 Fact: There is NO state mandated licensing or certification process at this time.
 Texas DOES NOT require you to pass a test to be an Assisted Living Manager.

 Fact: Texas requires a 24-hour training course to be completed within the first year of employment as an Assisted Living Manager.

-CHA Seminars has developed the Assisted Living Managers Training Course to meet the state requirements.
+CHA Seminars' Assisted Living Managers Training Course meets the state requirements